-A right amount of fats, proteins, and carbs is necessary for a post-workout diet.
+The right fats, proteins, and carbs are necessary for a post-workout diet.
 You can also combine all dietary foods for a great meal option.
 Let’s look at these amazing examples of quick and easy foods combining great flavors and healthy nutrients.

 - Cottage cheese and fruits.